Updated 12/07/2020, 10:20

 For the survey to be useful we need responses from almost everyone.
 It should only take a minute or so.

 Services and groups

 Online Service, Sunday 10am: www.stmarys-basingstoke.org.uk/online-service

 (Other ways to join: youtube.com/StMarysBasingstoke | Listen by phone: 01256830011 (press 5 to pause, 4/6 to skip back/forward).
 Charged as a regular landline number according to your phone plan.)

 Children’s Group, from 9.30am: www.stmarys-basingstoke.org.uk/childrens-group

-Virtual Tea & Coffee, 10 minutes after the service ends: Contact us for Zoom details.
+Virtual tea and coffee, from 10 minutes after the service and notices end: Contact us for Zoom details.

 10:00am Online Church Service

 10 minutes after service - Virtual Coffee on Zoom